 Refer to The Plunder of Art - By Hamendar Bhisham Pal and European, American Museums: Fortified Havens For Plunder From India – By Radha Rajan.

-In one of the uncommon discoveries of such a theft at Kondhali's 200-year old Taka Deosthan temple, a devotee who looked into the sanctum sanctorum found the idols of the gods missing.
+200-year old Taka Deosthan temple, a devotee who looked into the sanctum

+Indian art smugglers for items for their famed auctions.)
 However, there are reports of idols that have returned home from sojourns - reports which evoke hope among those concerned about the fate of Indian antiquities.
 In one instance, a Nataraja stolen from the Easwaran temple in the Tiruvilakkudi village, Thanjavur, in 1978, was traced with the help of Interpol to the Kimbell Art Museum, Fort Worth, Texas and returned to its sacred seat.

 Three ancient idols were found missing from the 13th century Sri Jagannath temple in Puri on Sunday, temple administration sources said.
 One of the missing idols was that of Lord Madan Mohan.
 The two-feet high idol, made of Astadhatu (eight metals) are regarded as a representative of Lord Jagannath have been just recovered.